wyfo/umpmc/README.md

   index* minus one, i.e. last dequeue, or new tail with *index* equal to queue index, e.g. enqueue after dequeue of the last node).
 Finally, the node is invalidated, i.e. *index* is unset and *next* set to null.

 Allocated nodes are cached using an atomic LIFO stack.
-If it prevents unnecessary allocations, it mainly prevents nodes to be freed and having dangling *tail* and *next*.
+It prevents unnecessary allocations, but also mainly prevents nodes to be freed and having dangling *tail* or *next*.

 ## Analysis

-The algorithm seems to work :) Contrary to the famous [Dmitry Vyukov's algorithm](https://www.1024cores.net/home/lock-free-algorithms/queues/bounded-mpmc-queue) (which was previously part of Rust standard library), it's unbounded.
+The algorithm seems to work :)

+Contrary to the
+famous [Dmitry Vyukov's algorithm](https://www.1024cores.net/home/lock-free-algorithms/queues/bounded-mpmc-queue) (which was previously part of Rust standard library), it's unbounded.
 Actually, it could be easy to add a bound, by preallocating the cache nodes and preventing further allocations, but this algorithm would surely perform worse than the other one.

 One of the edge cases is the constraint of having node's *next* set to dequeue it.
-It can lead to situation where there is for example one node fully inserted in the queue, and another one currently being added.
-In this case, dequeueing the first node will fail as long as the second insertion is not finished.
-However, dequeue has a special return `Dequeue::Spin` in this case, to indicate that a spin loop can be used to get a successful dequeue; `dequeue_spin` method can also be used to do the spin loop directly during the dequeue process.
+So, during the addition of the node next to the tail, the queue will be in a temporary "inconsistent" state.
+It still doesn't prevent new nodes to be enqueued, but on the other hand, dequeueing will fail with a special return `Dequeue::Inconsistent`.
+Because inconstancy is normally temporary, a spin loop could be used to wait the termination of the "blocking" enqueueing; `dequeue_spin` method can also be used to add, if necessary, the spin loop directly inside the dequeue process, which is a little faster.

+However, this temporary inconsistent state makes the queue non lock-free in the official meaning, because a thread crashing during enqueueing would then prevent added nodes (because enqueueing still works) to be dequeued.
+There would be no deadlock/livelock still, only an infinite growing queue.

-Because the cache ensure that there is no dangling pointers, it cannot be shrunk.
+Also, because the cache ensure that there is no dangling pointers, it cannot be shrunk as is.
+A solution could be to add an atomic thread counter, in order to get the current number of concurrently enqueueing/dequeueing threads; shrink could then be done when the counter is 0.

 Some optimization are possible, for example concerning memory ordering of atomic operations.
 I'm not an expert in this domain, and I did not think too much about it.
 Cache-padding is an obvious optimization for atomic fields, using for